Cpymadtools

 From these, one can then calculate the \(\beta\)-functions at the Q1 and then at the IP, plus the possible waist shift, according to Carlier and Tomás [CT17].

-• side (str) -- which side of the IP to use the Q1 to perform the modulation.
-Should be either right or left, case-insensitive.
+• side (str) -- Side of the IP on which to use the Q1 to perform the modulation.
+Should be either right or left, case insensitive.
 Defaults to right.

-• steps (int) -- the number of steps to perform in the modulations, aka the number of “measurements”.
+• steps (int) -- The number of steps to perform in the modulation, aka the number of “measurements”.
 Defaults to 100.

 • **kwargs -- Any additional keyword arguments to pass to down to the MAD-X TWISS command, such as chrom, ripken or centre.